KhalilThabet/CyberSecurityCTF/BruteForce_Attack/Readme.md

-# BruteForce Crack Using Gradient descentgra
+# BruteForce Crack Using Gradient descent

 We were given a source code of how the flag was encoded.